 Zechariah and his wife Elizabeth were both descendants of priests and both were righteous and walked blamelessly before the people.
 Luke points this out because Elizabeth was never able to have children, and the first thing people would have wondered is what kind of sin must they have committed to be barren.
 In an age of science, it can be easy to forget that God is the one who opens and closes the womb.
 Just because we can view God’s providential means of procreation under a microscope, life only happens by the sovereign will of God.

-Zechariah’s time of service in the temple had come up, and he was chosen by lot to enter the holy of holies to burn incense.
+Zechariah’s time of service in the temple had come up, and he was chosen by lot to enter the holy place to burn incense.
 The casting of lots was also considered to be divine providence.
 Zechariah was chosen by God to serve in the temple through the cast lot.
-This was a fearful and awesome responsibility for the holy of holies was where the Shekinah glory of God dwelt, and anyone who desecrated the task would be in fear of judgment and death.
-Thus a whole multitude of people were praying for Zechariah outside to make sure he made it out alive.
+This was a fearful and awesome responsibility for the altar of incense was directly in front of the great curtain to the most holy place where the Shekinah glory of God dwelt, and anyone who desecrated the task would be in fear of judgment and death.
+Thus a whole multitude of people were praying for Zechariah outside of the Holy place as he performed his task.